colbycade/UTDRoomFinder/3_testing/README3.txt

-How to Run Basic Function Tests
+How to Run Unit and Integration Tests

-To unit test the web app, we will use an inmemory mock database and validate the effects of calling each api endpoint.
+To unit test the web app in test_app.py, we use an inmemory mock database and validate the effects of calling each api endpoint.
+To perform integration tests in test_db.py, we use a test MongoDB database and validate calling the different database operation methods.

 Prerequisites:
 1. Python 3.x installed.